input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/conditions.md

 * Contest-level conditions should be signed by Contest Admin or a parent-level admin

-Updates are allowed by the original author and from the 'collaborators' metadata field of the previous submitted document's version.
+Updates are allowed only by the original author of the document.
+Collaborators listed in the `collaborators` metadata field do not have permission to update Conditions documents.

 ## JSON Specification Requirements